Your family health history

 How do you take your family health history?

-- Read the directions at the top.
+- Read the directions at the beginning of each section.
 Don’t skip them.
-They contain important information.
+They can help you fill out the form with important information.

-- Focus on just family members who are related to you by blood.
+- Focus only on family members who are related to you by blood.
 This includes your brothers, sisters, parents and grandparents.
-You don’t need to include any step-parents or other step-family members.
+You don’t need to include step-parents or step-brothers, step-sisters or other step-family members.

 Keeping track of your health history never stops.
 Add to it as your family grows and changes.
 To help make sure that your history is up to date, keep copies of: